Supplier's reporting obligation

 Excerpt from the code of conduct

-2.3 Child labor may not be used
+2.3 Child labour shall not be used

 a) There shall be no new recruitment of child labour.
 Child labour is any kind of activity or work which is harmful to the intellectual, physical, social and moral development of persons under 18 and undermines their education, preventing them from going to school, constraining them to abandon schooling too soon or requiring them to work and study at the same time.